 So much for Russian actions which can be best seen as a determined policy to restore its national independence and the more civilized multipolar world that existed before 1990.
 And yet, as with so many aspects of the Russian paradox, there is another side to this story too.

 To begin with, when it comes to Western coups d’état and other violations of international laws, Russia’s actions are often characterized by puzzling timidity.
-Take the Ukraine for instance, a country inhabited for the most part by Slavs, who either speak Russian or a Russian dialect, use the same alphabet, have always been linked to Russia through family and economic ties, and have traditionally been affiliated with the Russian state.
+Take Ukraine for instance, a country inhabited for the most part by Slavs, who either speak Russian or a Russian dialect, use the same alphabet, has always been linked to Russia through family and economic ties, and have traditionally been affiliated with the Russian state.
 In the 1990s, Russia granted the fictional country of Ukraine independence, but the ties uniting the two countries remained.
 The CIA then proceeded to break these ties, a project that took decades to accomplish—while the Russians inexplicably stood aside and looked!
 The CIA then ordered the massacre of ethnic Russians in the East who democratically chose to secede from Ukraine.
-Here too, Russia provided the secessionists some help, but refused to support independence or annexation—so the needless carnage and oppression of Russians living in modern-day Ukraine continues to this very day.
+Here too, Russia provided the secessionists some help but refused to support independence or annexation—so the needless carnage and oppression of Russians living in modern-day Ukraine continue to this very day.

 But such examples are the tip of the timidity iceberg, for Russia enigmatically eschews cheaper, more effective, and less painful measures than its Syrian campaign.
 This avoidance again casts doubts on the Russian government’s commitment to a multipolar world.

-Prof. Michael Hudson and others underscore the fact that the USA has consistent, massive, balance of payments deficits with such countries as Russia, China, and Japan.
+Prof. Michael Hudson and others underscore the fact that the USA has consistent, massive, the balance of payments deficits with such countries as Russia, China, and Japan.
 Financialized and deindustrialized America buys real goods from them and pays by running its printing press.
 Consequently, such countries accumulate the digital equivalents of billions or trillions of dollars.

 They then use a good part of this money to buy U.S. treasury bonds.
-The net result of this convoluted, scarcely credible, process is straightforward: By financing the U.S. military and economy, these countries empower their own oppression.
+The net result of this convoluted, scarcely credible, the process is straightforward: By financing the U.S. military and economy, these countries empower their own oppression.

 One can understand why nations like Japan or Germany would engage in such self-destructive behavior, given the presence of American garrisons in their lands and the presence of thousands of bribed fifth columnists and bootlickers in their media, economy, armed forces, and assassination squads.
 But why would Russia and China, now fighting for their very survival, support their own military encirclement?